James Holland (author): Non-fiction books

 Aviation History magazine called his 2013 history, Dam Busters: The True Story of the Inventors and Airmen Who Led the Devastating Raid to Smash the German Dams in 1943 "painstakingly researched and splendidly told" and said that it was "the definitive book on the subject, deserving a place in the library of any student of the famous raid".

 In 2015, The Guardian reviewed the first volume in Holland's planned trilogy, The War in the West, Volume I: Germany Ascendant 1939–1941, with writer Alexander Larman calling it "impeccably researched and superbly written" and saying "Holland’s fascinating saga offers a mixture of captivating new research and well-considered revisionism.
 The next two volumes should be unmissable."
 The second volume, The War in the West:The Allies Strike Back, 1941–1943, was published in 2017 and was called by Kirkus Reviews "an expert, anecdote-filled, thoroughly entertaining if heavily British-oriented history of the war’s middle years".

 His 2019 book Normandy '44: D-Day and the Battle for France was called "far from the first but among the better histories of the Allied invasion of Europe" by Kirkus Reviews and "an excellent and engrossing new look at the Normandy invasion" by Publishers Weekly.

-Holland also writes entries in the Ladybird Expert Series of books for children, with each focused on a particular battle or aspect of World War II.
+Holland writes entries in the Ladybird Expert Series of books for children, with each focused on a particular battle or aspect of World War II.
 He has said that he plans to write a total of twelve books for the series.
-He is also an occasional contributor to Britain at War magazine.
+He is an occasional contributor to Britain at War magazine and with Al Murray guest edited the May 2024 issue.

 Novels

 Holland's first novel, The Burning Blue (2004), is about a young fighter pilot who is hiding a family secret.
 It takes place in the months leading up to and after the start of World War II.
 Nigel Jones wrote the Guardian review of it and said "[Holland] has joined the few who can bring history to life."

 His first novel in a series featuring the exploits of Sgt.
 Jack Tanner, a soldier in the fictitious WWII unit The King's Own Yorkshire Rangers, was published in 2008.
 The Odin Mission was favorably reviewed by the Telegraphs Roger Perkins, who called it "a meaty, all-action yarn".
 As of 2019, a total of five Jack Tanner books have been published.

-Holland has also written two young adult novels about teenage soldiers taking part in famous World War II battles: Duty Calls: Dunkirk (2011) and Duty Calls: Battle of Britain (2012).
+Holland has written two young adult novels about teenage soldiers taking part in famous World War II battles: Duty Calls: Dunkirk (2011) and Duty Calls: Battle of Britain (2012).